vachalvo/vachalvo/README.md

 ### Software Engineer with more than half a decade of experience.

 - 📍 Located in **Pilsen, Czech Republic**.
-- 💼 Work at **Creditas Digital Factory** as Frontend Developer with previous experience at Unicorn company.
+- 💼 Work at **Creditas Digital Factory** as Mobile Team Lead with previous experience at Unicorn a.s.
 - 🌱 I’m currently learning React Native, .NET, TypeScript, ...
 - 👨‍💻 Find all about my experiences and projects are available at [My Portfolio App](https://vachal-vojtech.vercel.app).
 - 💬 Ask me about anything, I am happy to help.